ConnorBurkart/PasswordGenerator/README.md

 --------------------------------------------------------
 ## Contribution Statements:

-Should be in a format similar to this.
-One for each group member:\
+Jacob Colson (jccolso) - Wrote Contracts for BoardPosition class.
+Helped elsewhere when needed.
-Matthew Re (Matthewjre) - Wrote the contracts for most of the BoardPosition functions.
-Helped with other functions when needed.\
+Warren Wasden (wwasden) - Wrote Contracts for GameBoard class.
+Helped with other functions when needed.
-Yang Hu (CottageLord) - Wrote the contracts for GameBoard functions.\
+Steven Cabezas (scabeza) - Finished Contracts for GameBoard class.
+Helped with other functions and corrected issues.
 ...